-- To allow users to directly SSH into the serial target without using SX GUI: - You may determine an IP address or TCP port on SX IP to use for DPA or any port on SX.
-Since network the administrator has no spare IP address, we will reuse the SX IP address with different port. - 2.
-Log back in to SX and select the port enabled for DPA in Setup > Port Configuration. - 3.
-Edit the DPA SSH TCP Port to which SSH client will connect, and then click OK.

-- 4. Log in to SX through a web browser.
-On the Setup > Services page, select TCP port on Direct Port Access Mode, and then click OK. - 5.
-Launch the SSH client, such as Plink or PuTTY.
-Enter the IP address and change the default TCP Port to connect to the port enabled (for example, plink -ssh -P 2203 192.168.51.9).
+- To allow users to directly SSH into the serial target without using SX GUI: - Determine an IP address or TCP port on SX IP to use for DPA or any port on SX.
+Since the network administrator has no spare IP address, reuse the SX IP address with a different port. - Log back in to the SX and select the port enabled for DPA in Setup > Port Configuration. - 3.
+Edit the DPA SSH TCP Port to which SSH client connects.
+Click OK. - 4.
+Log in to the SX via a web browser.
+Click Setup > Services, select TCP port on Direct Port Access Mode, and click OK. - 5.
+Launch an SSH client, such as Plink or PuTTY.
+Enter the IP address and change the default TCP Port to connect to the enabled port (for example, plink -ssh -P 2203 192.168.51.9).

-See Direct Port Access (on page 50) for details.
+See Direct Port Access (on page 67) for details.